BEQUESTS & PLANNED GIVING

 We hope you will include the HSCC in your plans for giving in order to promote the health and welfare of all animals in our community and help those in need.
 We would be happy to answer any questions and provide more information.

-To start a dialogue beginning with email, please reach out to Steve Imler at firstname.lastname@example.org.
+To start a dialogue beginning with email, please reach out to HSCC Board Chair Steve Imler at firstname.lastname@example.org.

-The material presented in this website is intended as general information on the topics discussed above and should not be interpreted as legal, financial, or tax advice.
+The material presented here is intended as general information on the topics discussed above and should not be interpreted as legal, financial, or tax advice.
 Please seek the specific advice of your tax advisor, attorney, and/or financial planner to discuss the application of these topics to your individual situation.